asimihsan/udacity-carnd-t1-p3-behavioral-cloning/README.md

 ## Architecture selection and hyperparameter tuning

-Not only are their a wide variety of possible deep neural network architectures to attempt, but moreover there are many non-architecture-related hyperparameters that need tuning, as I've outlined above.
+Not only are there a wide variety of possible deep neural network architectures to attempt, but moreover there are many non-architecture-related hyperparameters that need tuning, as I've outlined above.
 Rather than rely completely on my intution I used a Python package called [hyperopt](https://jaberg.github.io/hyperopt/), and a space search algorithm called [Tree of Parzen Estimators (TPE)](http://papers.nips.cc/paper/4443-algorithms-for-hyper-parameter-optimization.pdf) (Bergstra et. al 2011), to perform a search of all possible combinations of architectures and hyperparameters in a way that is more efficient than brute force.
 I would say this approach is very effective but also prone to local minima, and a lot of iterations with intuition and experimentation is required as well.

 At a high level the promise of `hyperopt` is that you can specify any arbitrary function with arguments that returns some loss as a result you want to minimize, describe how to vary those arguments, and it will start exploring it using a method that approximates variables as trees of Gaussian Mixture Models (GMMs).
 You can see my description of these hyperparameters in [model.py lines 359 to 449](https://github.com/asimihsan/udacity-carnd-t1-p3-behavioral-cloning/blob/master/model.py#L359-L449).
-By running `hyperopt` over these hyperparameters, and in each ieration minimizing the validation loss, I developed an intuition for the best values for each hyperparameter.
+By running `hyperopt` over these hyperparameters, and in each iteration minimizing the validation loss, I developed an intuition for the best values for each hyperparameter.
 Here is a summary:

 | Variable | Description | Search range | Chosen value | Notes |
 |:---------|:------------|:-------------|:-------------|:----------|